cloudmesh-community/book/chapters/arch.md

 FoG Computing refers to

 > computing conducted in-between the cloud and the edge devices.
-THis
+This
 > could be for example part of a smart network, that hosts a small set
 > of analytics capabilities, so that the data does not have to travel
 > back to the data center, but the edge device is not powerful enough